OGreenwood672/pie-email-update/README.md

 1. Connects to your Trading 212 account using your API token.
 2. Fetches your pie's holdings and performance.
-3. Gathers the latest financial data and news for your assets.
+3. Gathers the latest financial data for your assets.
 4. Sends you a daily summary email with all the updates.

 ## 📝 License